Sam has paid attention to the sharp decline in literacy among other tragic statistics.

 People graduate from high school without strong reading and writing skills.
 It's a sure sign that our society is falling into an intellectual void.
-Sure graduates may have lost their virginity, but their literacy and debate skills are lacking.
+Sure graduates may have lost their virginity, and granted that's not an insignificant achievement, dropping panties and all that, but their literacy and debate/critical thinking skills are severely lacking.
 So many kids are coming out of public schools with hardly anything to show for it.
 We essentially force kids to go to school so that they can finish and get a piece of paper that might as well say they're not retarded.
 But shouldn't we be aiming a little higher than that?
 If school was effective in educating kids it wouldn't take 12 god damn years to get them through.
 The real problem is that most kids don't even enjoy school, but they love learning.
 Why is that?
 Well because the longer they're in school the more they resent it, the less freedom they have the more stress they feel.
 When you're conditioned for over a decade to relate learning with stress, you're going to finish your education and have nothing but an aversion to learning.

 So why are people so anxious when it comes to talks about religion or politics?
 Well because they haven't learned to critically think or debate, and they've been conditioned to relate learning with stress.

-I urge you to examine in your own mind the assumptions which must lay behind using the police power to insist that once-sovereign spirits have no choice but to submit to being schooled by strangers.— John Gatto
+I urge you to examine in your own mind the assumptions which must lay behind using the police power to insist that once-sovereign spirits have no choice but to submit to being schooled by strangers.

-At first, they'll only dislike what you say, but the more correct you start sounding the more they'll dislike you.— Criss Jami
+At first, they'll only dislike what you say, but the more correct you start sounding the more they'll dislike you.

-He who establishes his argument by noise and command, shows that his reason is weak.— Michel de Montaigne
+He who establishes his argument by noise and command, shows that his reason is weak.

 Fundamentals in History